AmeliaOchaM/GDGOC/README.md

 - System only recommends items that exist in DB; ensure DB has `main-course`, `beverage`, and `dessert` categories.
 - Provide as much detail as possible in request to improve recommendations.
+- **AI Features:**
+  - 🎯 Smart menu matching based on preferences and restrictions
+  - 💰 Budget optimization
+  - 🍽️ Contextual recommendations (meal type, cuisine, occasion)
+  - 📝 Detailed reasoning for each recommendation
+  - 🤖 Powered by Gemini 2.5 Flash for fast and accurate analysis

 ---